wsijp/spacegrids/docs/index.rst

-.. spacegrids documentation master file, created by sphinx-quickstart on Tue Jul  8 11:28:26 2014.
+.. spacegrids documentation master file, created by sphinx-quickstart on Wed Aug  6 13:45:41 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to spacegrids's documentation!
+Spacegrids data analysis documentation
 ======================================

 Contents: